choudharyus/project-4/README.md

   Frontend will be developed in Django with the combination of python and HTML.
   ### Styling
   For styling and CSS, developer decided to use "Skeleton" for this application.
 "Skeleton" has not been taught in the class which would help to meet one of the requirement.
+  ### Secure Access
+  In order to secure the patient data from unauthorized access; developer will use the authentication mechanism.
+Username and Password will be required to access the patient's data.